kendalltaylor111/CBP/README.md

-The Python script cbp_simulation.py generates the simulation data reported in Section 6.
+The Python script cbp_simulation.py generates the simulation data reported in Section 6 of the Constraint-Based Physicalism (CBP) paper.
 It tests scaling convergence across N=64K, 256K, and 1M samples.
 Run with Python 3.8+ and dependencies: numpy, scipy, matplotlib.